yemafe/yemafe/README.md

 ### Hi!
 I'm Jésica 👋

 I'm from Spain.
-In my free time I enjoy doing in my own projects.
+In my free time I enjoy doing my own projects.

 <!--
 **yemafe/yemafe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.